vega/altair/doc/user_guide/interactions.rst

 Input Element Binding
 ^^^^^^^^^^^^^^^^^^^^^
 With point selections, an input element can be added to the chart to establish a binding between the input and the selection.

-For instance, using our example from above a dropdown can be used to highlight cars from a specific ``origin`` :
+For instance, using our example from above, a dropdown can be used to highlight cars from a specific ``origin``:

 .. altair-plot::

     input_dropdown = alt.binding_select(options=['Europe','Japan','USA'], name='Region ')
     selection = alt.selection_point(fields=['Origin'], bind=input_dropdown)
-    color = alt.condition(selection,
+    color = alt.condition(
+        selection,
         alt.Color('Origin:N', legend=None),
-                        alt.value('lightgray'))
+        alt.value('lightgray')
+    )

     alt.Chart(cars).mark_point().encode(
         x='Horsepower:Q',